 A Mortgage Commitment Letter is a written statement prepared by a mortgage lender once your application for a home loan has been approved.
 This is the final task needed to secure a mortgage from a lending agency and signifies the property is nearly yours.

 In order to help speed the home buying process along and to avoid being outbid by another prospective buyer, it is important to be pre-approved for a home loan before shopping for a home.
-This step also needs to be completed before you will receive a mortgage commitment letter.
-To begin this process you will want to consider how much you are able to pay each month for your mortgage comfortably.
+This step also needs to be completed before you will receive a Mortgage Commitment Letter.

 Once you receive the approval letter you will need to sign it and send it back to your lending agency within a given timeframe.
 Often the letter will contain specifics that you will need to complete, such as acquiring insurance for homeowners, fire, flood, or title.

 This time is also known as closing and is the point in time during which you will sign your mortgage.
 This is when the seller will also sign the deed, thus transferring the property to you.
 However, the trustee will hold the title to the property until you have completely paid off your mortgage.

 Not what you were looking for?
 Check out these related documents: